-I went over 8 alternatives to Hootsuite with a fine toothcomb and tested 3 key elements: social media calendar, collaboration, and approval.
-Here are Hootsuite’s top competitors in 2024:
+I went over 13 Hootsuite alternatives with a fine toothcomb and tested 3 key elements: social media calendar, collaboration, and approval.
+But first, let’s explore why it might be worth considering a switch, whether you’re managing a single brand or scaling across multiple clients.

 Why should you consider a Hootsuite alternative?